PRIEST099/alx-system_engineering-devops/0x00-shell_basics/README.md

 the file 5-listfilesdigitonly is a script that displays current directory contents in a long format with hidden files and user groups

+the file 6-firstdirectory is a script that creates a new directory in tmp